MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 # Implement performance profiling using GitHub Copilot

-Performance profiling is a critical aspect of software development that helps identify and address performance bottlenecks and code inefficiencies.
+Performance profiling is an important aspect of software development that helps identify and address performance bottlenecks and code inefficiencies.

 In this exercise, you review an existing project that contains poor performing and inefficient code, analyze your options for improving code performance, refactor the code to address the identified issues, and test the refactored code to ensure code performance has improved while retaining functionality and readability.
 You use GitHub Copilot in Ask mode to gain an understanding of an existing code project and to explore options for refactoring the identified issues.
 You use GitHub Copilot in Agent mode to refactor the code and improve performance.
 You test the original and refactored code to measure the impact of your changes.